Overview of Software Project Management

 You need to set a software development environment, what is expanded in this post.

 This can be considered the most technical challenging part of the software creation process.
-The rest of the steps require are more balanced with the
+The rest of the steps require are more balanced with soft skills.

 Testing